The Boys in Company C: Nominations

 Andrew Stevens was nominated for the Golden Globe for Best Motion Picture Acting Debut – Male (1979).

 Home media

 This film has been issued numerous times on video since its theatrical release, first in-house via Columbia Pictures, and later through other companies as certain ancillary rights changed hands (it ended up becoming part of the library of ITC Entertainment).
 Today, the major rights are held by independent film company Fortune Star Media, which also now holds the film's copyright, with distribution by Hen's Tooth under license.

+VHS and DVD versions of the film generally lack the closing epilogue revealing the fates of Washington, Fazio, and Pike.